‘Padmavati’ proves that Bollywood’s kohl mine never runs out

-Padmavati actor Ranveer Singh’s resemblance to Drogo from the Games of Thrones series has not gone unnoticed.
+Padmavati actor Ranveer Singh’s resemblance to Drogo from the Game of Thrones series has not gone unnoticed.
 Singh’s Alauddin Khilji and Drogo from the HBO series have many similarities – the exposed chest sculpted to perfection in the early prototypes of the neighbourhood gym; the rough garments that suggest a lifetime spent far away from refinement; the untamed ruggedness that both repels as well as reels in.

 But most of all, the eyes have it.
 Khal and Khilji both have blazing orbs accentuated with black eyeliner.
 No woman misses the message here, especially when it comes to Khilji.
 He might be a marauding invader or an invading marauder, but he is also seductively dangerous and dangerously seductive.